EENI Global Business School

 1. To analyze the Eritrean Economy and Global Trade

-2. To know the business opportunities in Eritrea
+2. To know the trade opportunities in Eritrea

 3. To explore the Eritrean trade relations with the country of the student